serpent1neX/ARMA-REMASTERED/README.md

 Changelogs:

 ``
-Performance increased by ~35% for avg.fps thanks to the rewrite of render scale and LOD Bias for objects
++Performance increased by ~35% for avg.fps thanks to the rewrite of render scale and LOD Bias for objects
-A polished and repositioned third person camera, along with Overtheshoulder aim for guns.
++A polished and repositioned third person camera, along with Overtheshoulder aim for guns.
 Compatible with lasers!
-Mass graphics overhaul.
++Mass graphics overhaul.
 Now texture has its own thread for rendering and foliage is interactive.
 Eg: Grass gets flatted out when player step on it, or trees wiggle to the wind(weather effects coming in the next update)
-Modernized controls
++Modernized controls
-More cosmetics, namely FUTURA Combat glasses as mastery ``
++More cosmetics, namely FUTURA Combat glasses as mastery
+``